LiLabAtVT/I2GDS2025/Group6/README.md

 ### 7.2 Working in R
 Inputs: `CARD4.0.1_aro_cat.csv`, `I2GDSMetadata.csv`, `Antibiotic to Drug.csv`, and `I2GDS_G6_finalDiamond.csv`
 All inputs are provided in the code-files folder.
+I2GDS_G6_finalDiamond.csv is the exact same as the txt file output from the previous merging step, just converted to a csv file using Excel and renamed.

 Libraries needed: `tidyverse`, `RColorBrewer`
 To install these libraries, open RStudio and click the "Tools" drop-down menu at the top of the window.
 Then select "Install Packages".
 In the "Packages" box, type tidyverse and click install.
 Do the same for RColorBrewer.

-In R, you will take the output from the previous merging step and use additional metadata, ARG annotation, and Antibiotic to Drug categorization files to created a stacked bar chart.
+In R, you will take the output from the previous merging step (converted from txt to csv file) and use additional metadata, ARG annotation, and Antibiotic to Drug categorization files to created a stacked bar chart.
 This stacked bar chart shows which ARGs were found in different sample types, classifying the ARGs by drug resistance.

 To produce this stacked bar graph, run the R code below.
 Comments within the code explain the general workflow.